 The Case for Checking the Charge Without Using Gauges

 Jim Bergmann and I recorded a podcast for HVAC School that covered when and how to check the refrigerant circuit without connecting gauges.
 Listener Joe Reinhard listened several times and wrote up this summary of what he gained from the episode.
-I edited it lightly but most of this is his work.
-Thank you so much Joe!
+I edited it lightly, but most of this is his work.
+Thank you so much, Joe!

-Following mostly from two 45-50 minute podcasts from http://hvacrschool.com/checking-charge-without-gauges-podcast/ discussions between Bryan Orr HVACR School.com, expert tech, teacher, & business owner, and Jim Bergmann, renowned HVAC-R expert & teacher, from Redfish instruments and the MeasureQuick app, providing a detailed explanation of why techs should not connect gauges & hoses to system just to check refrigerant charge (in many cases).
+Following mostly from two 45-50 minute podcasts from https://hvacrschool.com/checking-charge-without-gauges-podcast/ discussions between Bryan Orr HVACR School.com, expert tech, teacher, & business owner, and Jim Bergmann, renowned HVAC-R expert & teacher, from Redfish instruments and the MeasureQuick app, providing a detailed explanation of why techs should not connect gauges & hoses to a system just to check refrigerant charge (in many cases).